Basantrai, Godda: Location

 Basantrai has an area of 16.79 ha.

 Overview

 The map shows a hilly area with the Rajmahal hills running from the bank of the Ganges in the extreme north to the south, beyond the area covered by the map into Dumka district.
 ‘Farakka’ is marked on the map and that is where Farakka Barrage is, just inside West Bengal.
 Rajmahal coalfield is shown in the map.
 The entire area is overwhelmingly rural with only small pockets of urbanisation.

-Note: The full screen map is interesting.
-All places marked on the map are linked and you can easily move on to another page of your choice.
+Note: All places marked on the map are linked and you can easily move on to another page of your choice.
 Enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

 According to the 2011 Census of India, Basantrai had a total population of 581, of which 307(53%) were males and 274 (47%) were females.
 Population in the age range 0–6 years was 120.
 The total number of literate persons in Basantrai was 393 (85.25% of the population over 6 years).